-- For Proposal 1, you may either vote "For" all the nominees to the board of directors or you may "Withhold" your vote for any nominee you specify. - For Proposal 2, you may either vote "For" or "Against" or abstain from voting. - For Proposal 3, you may either vote "For" or "Against" or abstain from voting.
+- For Proposal 1, you may either vote "For" all the nominees to the board of directors or you may "Withhold" your vote for any nominee you specify. - For Proposal 2, you may either vote "For" or "Against" or abstain from voting.

 Please note that by casting your vote by proxy you are authorizing the individuals listed on the Proxy Card to vote your shares in accordance with your instructions and in their discretion with respect to any other matter that properly comes before the Annual Meeting or any adjournments or postponements thereof.
 The procedures for voting are as follows: